mbursell/ReLERNN-pipeline/Data-preparation/README.md

 # Data Preparation

-## Genotype VCF Creation
+## Create Genotype VCF

-## Genotype VCF Filtering
+## Filter Genotype VCF
 If starting whole pipeline from a publicly available gVCF that you need to filter for specific samples, begin at step 1.
-If your gVCF contains only the samples you want, start at step 3.
+If your gVCF contains only the samples and chromosomes you want, start at step 3.

+Required Packages:
+    * bcftools

 1. Generate a text file of target SampleIDs